-Periodically in early winter the river breaks through the dams, the water level goes down, often very quickly, leaving the frazil sitting many feet deep on the shores.
-The river can be wide open again for a while or have just an open channel which during the next cold night will fill up with frazil again.
-You can watch frazil doing its interesting antics if you can find a safe place where the upper end of the frazil collecting is going on.
+Periodically, usually in early winter, the force of the river breaks through the hanging dams, the water level goes down often very quickly, leaving the frazil sitting many feet deep on the shores.
+The river can be totally wide open again for a while or have just an open channel which during the next cold night will fill up with frazil again.
+You can watch frazil doing its interesting antics if you can find a safe place (safe from cars) at the upper active end of the frazil cover.

-Once in about every six years in spring there used to be a “dynamic break-up”, when big rain storms raised the river quickly, making the solid ice in the still water upriver near Newcomb break up and move fast downriver.
-The slug of ice floes usually takes only a few hours to go through North Creek.
-I’ve watched chunks of this hard ice (frazil chunks are very permeable, like a snowbank, and dissolve quickly) riding up a bent sapling over and over, scraping off the bark, but this is rare.
-If the solid ice jams behind a constriction like a bridge, when it lets loose it can act like a bulldozer just downstream, but this is also rare.
+Once in about every six years in spring there used to be a “dynamic break-up” when big rain storms raised the river quickly making the solid ice in the still water upriver near Newcomb break up and move fast downriver.
+The slug of ice solid ice and frazil usually takes only a few hours to go through North Creek.
+I’ve watched chunks of this hard ice riding up a bent sapling over and over, scraping off the bark, but this is rare.
+If the solid ice with mixed in frazil gets jammed behind a constriction like a bridge, when it lets loose it can act like a bulldozer just downstream, but this is rare.

-Usually there are “thermal break-ups” when the ten foot high frazil banks are undercut by a low river level, sloughing off chunks of frazil that dissolve in the river quite quickly.
-This looks like miniature glaciers “calving” because the frazil banks are just as vertical as glacier faces.
+Most years there were thermal break-ups when the ten foot high frazil banks at The Glen bridge were undercut by a low water level, sloughing off masses of frazil bank which dissolved in the river very quickly.
+This looked like miniature glaciers “calving” because frazil banks are just as vertical as glacier faces.
 In the last ten years however, we have often had warm spells in the middle of the winter when the whole frazil collection along the river washes out and there is usually not enough time and cold for the back-up to make it to The Glen again.

-In one or two years in the last 30, the frazil backed up almost all the way to North River.
-In mid-April at the Warrensburg marble ledge area often ten foot high deposits were left high and dry when the water level lowered even more.
-No scouring by ice would happen during these years but leaching of nutrients by floodwaters did cause the dwarfing of plants which is very common on the cobbles.
+In mid-April at the Warrensburg marble bedrock area (at the Hudson River Recreation Area where DEC has a trail) often ten foot high deposits of frazil ice were left high and dry when the water level lowered even more.
+No damage to anything by ice would happen during these years but leaching of nutrients by floodwaters always cause the dwarfing of plants.

 Floating frazil is loosely cohesive, like wet sand, which causes very interesting phenomena.
-You have to be lucky to catch the frazil at an exciting time – when the frazil is coagulating, forming into quickly formed pointed masses which shove into downriver collected frazil, making thicker layers and rough chunks; being forced against stabilized or slower moving masses of frazil or under shorefast solid ice that can create huge, smooth-sided toothpaste-like squeezings; or forming many narrow parallel ridges along the shore during really cold nights.
-Coves also collect thick pans of frazil which bump together in the waves and make rounded jigsaw puzzle pieces.
-Only once that I’ve seen, after all the snow was gone in spring, a very cold night left wrinkles of frazil in eddies all along the shore.
+You have to be lucky to catch the frazil at an exciting time – when the frazil is coagulating, forming quickly into pointed masses which shove into the downriver loose frazil cover, making it thicker, and rough chunks are shoved up into the air where they freeze.
+These masses of moving frazil can also be forced against stabilized or slower moving masses of frazil, or under shorefast solid ice.

 Photos: Above two, by Bob Duncan; two below by Evelyn Greene.